netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ##  IANA Considerations Section {#sec-iana-cons}

-In order to comply with IESG policy as set forth in ``<https://www.ietf.org/id-info/checklist.html>``, every I-D that is submitted to the IESG for publication MUST contain an IANA Considerations section.
-The requirements for this section vary depending on what actions are required of the IANA.
-If there are no IANA considerations applicable to the document, then the IANA Considerations section will state that "This document has no IANA actions".
-Refer to the guidelines in {{!RFC8126}} for more details.

 Each normative YANG module MUST be registered in both the "IETF XML Registry" {{!RFC3688}} {{IANA-XML}} and the "YANG Module Names" registry
 {{!RFC6020}} {{IANA-MOD-NAMES}}.
 The registration request in the "YANG Module Names" registry